 There have been no reports of overdose with FIRMAGON.
 In the case of overdose, however, discontinue FIRMAGON, treat the patient symptomatically, and institute supportive measures.

-FIRMAGON is contraindicated in patients with known hypersensitivity to degarelix or to any of the product components. [see WARNINGS AND PRECAUTIONS].
+FIRMAGON is contraindicated in patients with history of severe hypersensitivity to degarelix or to any of the product components [see WARNINGS AND PRECAUTIONS].

 Mechanism Of Action